ABOUT

 2000

-A.R.T./New York purchases South Oxford Space, a 19,000 sq. ft.
+A.R.T./New York purchases the LuEsther T. Mertz South Oxford Space, a 19,000 sq. ft.
 Federal Style building in Fort Greene, Brooklyn.
-The building provides subsidized office space along with two rehearsal studios, a performance/meeting space, wireless internet access, and shared kitchen and gallery space.
+The building provides subsidized office space along with two rehearsal studios, a performance/meeting space, an outdoor garden, and shared kitchen and gallery space.

 2001

-A.R.T./New York’s advocacy on behalf of our members includes the publishing of a white paper entitled New York City’s Not-for-Profit Theatres in a Post 9/11 Era; an additional $250,000 in financial support from the City of New York.
+A.R.T./New York’s advocacy on behalf of our members includes the publishing of a white paper entitled New York City’s Not-for-Profit Theatres in a Post 9/11 Era and an additional $250,000 in financial support from the City of New York.

 2002